It is a type of cancer treatment.

 Pregnant women and children can not visit it.
 Once the implant is removed, your body will no longer emit radiation.

 Permanent implants emit small doses of radiation from a few weeks to months as they stop talking radiation slowly.
 Radiation does not travel very far, so the possibility that others may be exposed to radiation is minimal.

 You may be asked to take precautions, such as staying away from young children and pregnant women, especially immediately after treatment.

 What side effects can occur as a result of brachytherapy?

 Side effects of brachytherapy may include swelling, bruising, bleeding, or pain and discomfort at the site where the radiation was given.

-The one used for gynecological cancers or prostate cancer can cause short-term urinary symptoms, such as incontinence or painful urination.
+The one used for gynecological or prostate cancer can cause short-term urinary symptoms, such as incontinence or painful urination.